-Robotic Process Automation (RPA) is a growing technology that is used in many industries to increase the efficiency of tasks by automating jobs typically performed manually.
+Robotic Process Automation (RPA) is a growing technology that is used in many industries, including pharma and life sciences to increase the efficiency of tasks by automating jobs typically performed manually.
 The automation of time-intensive tasks allows employees to focus their efforts on the development of products and services which improves employee engagement and job satisfaction.
 The fast response times and around the clock availability of RPA creates a feeling of responsiveness that drives higher customer satisfaction.
 RPA is also easily integrated with existing technologies and is 100% accurate, leaving less room for human errors and inefficiencies.

-RPA is a technology that is already being used in the healthcare industry.
+There are several RPA use cases in the pharma, life sciences, and healthcare industry in general.
 Manual processes including billing, appointment scheduling, and case filing are automated to allow healthcare professionals to dedicate more of their time to patient care.
 These technological advancements also play a major role in streamlining processes, lowering costs, and increasing productivity.
 By linking back-office operations and front-end tasks, RPA technology can be used to improve the healthcare processes and create a secure system with enhanced data protection.

 |Task||Ways RPA Can Improve Completion|

 |Pharmacovigilance Efforts||Healthcare organizations are required to track the effects of drugs on consumers.
 RPA can assist with compiling this information quickly and efficiently, so it can be easily reviewed.|

 |Back-office Operations||Behind-the-scenes tasks such as data entry can be completed by a Bot through RPA, allowing employees to focus on patient care activities.|

 |Clinical Trials and Consumer Feedback||Currently, manual processes are used to track consumer feedback and results of clinical trials.
 RPA can be used to automate these processes, eliminating the potential for error.|